 Originally from Christchurch, New Zealand, Ian Laughlin graduated from Ilam University with a Fine Arts Degree with Honors.
 After exhibiting in numerous galleries and museums throughout New Zealand and in Sydney, Australia, he moved to NYC in the early 1980’s.
 There he exhibited at Fashion Moda, M13, Ronald Feldman, Arbitrage/Anita Shapolsky, the Drawing Center, PS1, Exit Art, MoMA, and more recently at White Box, Y Gallery, and Pratt Manhattan.
 Within the US Laughlin has shown work at the Smithsonian, Washington DC; Mexic Art, Austin Texas; Cleveland Institute of Art, Ohio; and internationally at 2B Galeria, Budapest, Hungary; ZAIM, Yokohama, Japan; and Museum of Arts and Crafts, Itami, Itami-shi, Japan.
-In Upstate New York works have been exhibited at Donskoj, WAAM, Kingston Sculpture Biennale, Upstate Art, GCCA Catskill Gallery, Kleinert/James Center for the Arts, Cross Contemporary, Byrdcliffe, & Streamside.
+In Upstate New York works have been exhibited at Donskoj, WAAM, Kingston Sculpture Biennale, Upstate Art, GCCA Catskill Gallery, Kleinert/James Center for the Arts, Cross Contemporary, Byrdcliffe, Center of Photography Woodstock & Streamside.
+During the 1990’s he was a colorist for Marvel and DC comics working on numerous titles including Jim Starlins Infinity Series and Warlock.
+He formed a digital coloring company Electric Prism with Starlin and Jeff Moran during that time.
+His current sculptural work, ecological in nature makes extensive use of transformation of objects using sonic properties and having percussionist David Van Tieghem perform on them.
+He has produced numerous videos of these performances with his sound sculpture, has a Youtube channel and has shown and received awards at several international film festivals.

 He currently lives and has his studio in Chichester, NY.